 The mass spectrometry SWATH analysis can analyze host Cell Proteins (HCPs) in protein biopharmaceuticals.
 It provides both identification and quantification of the individual HCPs .

 The analysis requires optimized sample preparation protocols for enzymatic protein cleavage into peptides.
 It also requires highly advanced liquid chromatography mass spectrometry (LC-MS) techniques .

-The major analytical challenges are:
+The central analytical challenges are:

-- Measurement of low level HCPs (nanogram amount) in the presence of mg amounts of drug substance protein.
+- Measurement of low-level HCPs (nanogram amount) in the presence of mg amounts of drug substance protein.